 Recycling Market Development Zone

-The City of Huntington Beach along with the cities of Orange, Garden Grove, Stanton, Santa Ana, and the County of Orange have formed together to create the Orange County (OC) RMDZ.
+The City of Fullerton along with the cities of Orange, Garden Grove, Huntington Beach, Stanton, Lake Forest, Santa Ana, and the County of Orange have formed together to create the Orange County (OC) RMDZ.
 Collectively, these cities and the unincorporated areas of Orange County compromise 112.67 square miles with a population of 1,007,538.
-The City of Huntington Beach serves as the zone administrator.
+The City of Fullerton serves as the zone administrator.

 The OC RMDZ provides the following assistance and economic incentives to businesses within the zone: